Nexfinity/Fluxer.Net/README.md

 ```

 ## Installing

+> [!WARNING]
+> This installation method will likely **not** be supported when squll leaves alpha.
+At the very least the package id will change.

 Installing from @CottageDwellingCat's official myget feed:
 add the following to the `<PropertyGroup>` tag that contains your app's configuration (prefer nuget to the private feed, but use it when packages are missing):
 ```xml